 This program is described as "the best of both worlds" in journalism education.
 Its unique blend of the academic and practical aspects of journalism produces high quality graduates that are ready to hit the ground running.
-By completing this program's degree and diploma requirements as outlined in the UTSC Calendar, you can qualify for an honours degree from the University of Toronto and an Advanced Diploma from Centennial College.
+By completing this program's degree and graduate certificate requirements as outlined in the UTSC Calendar, you can qualify for an honours degree from the University of Toronto and an Ontario Graduate Certificate in Contemporary Journalism.

 Yes.
 You will have to apply to the University of Toronto Scarborough Campus as a new student through OUAC.
 If your application is approved by the Admissions Office, you will be assessed for transfer credits for all post-secondary education.
 Up to 6.5 course credit equivalents may be applied to your U of T degree from your Advanced Diploma program at Centennial College (note: if you hold a degree from another institution, in addition to the diploma, you may receive additional transfer credits).
 A degree requires completion of 20.0 credits.
 See the University of Toronto Scarborough Calendar on the Registrar's site to find the list of courses required for the completion of the degree.
 For information on how to apply, please consult the "How to Apply" section.

 Centennial College courses in this program are held at the Story Arts Centre (SAC) Campus in East York.
 This campus is located at 951 Carlaw Ave (the closest intersection is Carlaw Ave and Mortimer Ave).
 All other courses will be held at UTSC.